 As described above, we allow certain third party partners to place tracking technologies on the Service for the purpose of delivering interest-based advertising to you on third party sites.
 You can opt-out of certain third party interest-based advertising services we may use by visiting the following links: for Google: Google Marketing Platform opt-out page; For Twitter: Twitter’s Privacy Controls for Personalized Ads; For Facebook: Facebook Ad Preferences; and for LinkedIn: LinkedIn General Advertising Preferences.

-If you consent to receive push notifications, you may withdraw your consent at any time by adjusting the appropriate operating system settings on your mobile device.
+If you have consented to receive push notifications, you may withdraw your consent at any time by adjusting the appropriate operating system settings on your device.

-If you have any questions about this policy or Docquity’s practices in relation to information collection, use and disclosure, you may reach us at any time by emailing to email@example.comfirstname.lastname@example.org.
+If you have any questions about this policy or Docquity’s practices in relation to information collection, use and disclosure, you may reach us at any time by emailing to firstname.lastname@example.org / email@example.com.